Table of Contents

 Final Thoughts

-The last few days of pregnancy, between the 39th-42nd week (in case you get to that stage), undeniably might feel the longest.
+The last few days of pregnancy, between the 39th and 42nd week (in case you get to that stage), undeniably might feel the longest.
 All the anxiety and excitement would now be at its very best and you, as the mother, might not have it in you to wait anymore.
 However, this is your baby in question and it only makes sense to wait for it to come out when it has to on its own – even if it is a little bit longer in your case.

 Eat, sleep, and relax as much as you can because heaven knows it, once the baby pops out, there’s only so much relax-time you would be getting going ahead.
-Spend time doing things you like, read or probably pain to keep yourself distracted and to spend some last days of ‘me time!’
+Spend time doing things you like, reading, or probably pain to keep yourself distracted and to spend some last days of ‘me time!’

 FAQs- 40 Weeks Pregnant: What To Expect